Tinnitus: 5 Strange Reasons for Ringing Ears

 While the exact cause of tinnitus is typically unknown, one common cause is exposure to sounds that are too loud for too long.
 If you work in a noisy environment like a factory, construction site, or even a busy and crowded exercise facility, it can expose your ears to levels of sounds that put them at risk.
 Using power tools, lawnmowers and leaf blowers for extended time periods can harm your hearing, too.
 One of the first signs of sound-induced damage is the presence of a soft, or sometimes not so soft, ringing in your ears.

 Tinnitus is one of the most common service-related disabilities among veterans returning from Iraq and Afghanistan, too, according to the National Institute on Deafness and Other Communication Disorders (NIDCD).

 No matter your age, it’s a good idea to take steps to protect your ears and hearing.
 To reduce your risk, it’s important to physically remove yourself from loud sounds, turn down the volume or wear hearing protection.
-The longer you are in the loud environment without protecting your ears and hearing, the risk for hearing loss and tinnitus increases.
+The longer you are in a loud environment without protecting your ears and hearing, the risk for hearing loss and tinnitus increases.

-Besides sound induced causes, there are a few lesser-known potential causes of tinnitus.
+Besides sound-induced causes, there are a few lesser-known potential causes of tinnitus.
 They include: